 Thomas Janssens is the managing partner of Freshfields’ Brussels office and is local practice group leader for the antitrust, competition and trade group.
 He has been a partner since May 2005.

 Thomas specialises in EU and Belgian competition law with particular expertise in the telecommunications, media and technology (TMT), energy, consumer products and health-care sectors.
 He represents clients on the full range of antitrust matters including merger control, cartel investigations and abuse of dominance, with an emphasis on practice before the European Commission and national competition authorities in Europe and beyond.
 Thomas also represents clients before the European and national courts.

-He is recognised in his fields of expertise in a number of legal directories including Chambers Global, Chambers Europe, The Legal 500 and The International Who’s Who of Competition Lawyers & Economists.
+He is recognised in his fields of expertise in a number of legal directories including Chambers Global, Chambers Europe, The Legal 500 and Who’s Who Legal: Competition.

 Thomas was educated at the University of Leuven (Belgium) and Columbia Law School (USA), and was admitted to the Brussels Bar in 1995.
-He has spoken and published on a variety of EU competition law topics and is co-consulting editor of Global Competition Review’s Getting the Deal Through: Dominance, a guide to the regulation of dominant firm conduct in 39 jurisdictions worldwide, now in its ninth edition for 2013.
-He is also an officer in the antitrust committee of the International Bar Association (IBA).
+He has spoken and published on a variety of EU competition law topics and is co-consulting editor of Global Competition Review’s Getting the Deal Through: Dominance, a guide to the regulation of dominant firm conduct in 39 jurisdictions worldwide, now in its tenth edition for 2014.
+He is also an officer in the Antitrust Committee of the International Bar Association (IBA).
 He is trilingual in English, Dutch and French.

 Freshfields’ antitrust competition and trade practice comprises more than 50 partners and over 210 other specialists working worldwide to support our clients wherever and whenever they need us.